 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), Consumer Collection Management, Inc. was founded in 1979, and the BBB established its profile page in 1983.
-CCM is listed as a collection agency.
+They’re legit.
+According to the Better Business Bureau (BBB), Consumer Collection Management, Inc. is a legitimate collection agency, founded in 1979, and the BBB established its profile page in 1983.
 The BBB has posted an Alert on their profile page warning consumers about their business practices.
-Buzzfile estimates CCM’s annual revenue at $4.3 million and the size of its headquarters staff at 35 people.
+Buzzfile estimates Consumer Collection Management’s annual revenue at $4.7 million and the size of its headquarters staff at 35 people.

 According to its website, CCM is a “full service collection management service…that strives to… assure the best service and complete resolution of your accounts.”
 CCM does not specify which industries it collects delinquent accounts for.
 However, they have posted a list of their “advantages,” including experienced collectors; specialized medical services; utility and multi-housing services; pre-legal department; skip tracing; predictive dialer; on-line memberships with TransUnion, Equifax and Experian for reporting delinquencies; and professional development workshops.

-As a full-service collection agency, CCM’s collection division offers first-party collections and extended business office; third party collections and contingency-based collections; skip tracing specialists; an insurance department; work comp specialists; lien/liability specialists; payment monitoring; on-site staffing; special projects; and billing services.
+As a full-service collection agency, Consumer Collection Management’s collection division offers first-party collections and extended business office; third party collections and contingency-based collections; skip tracing specialists; an insurance department; work comp specialists; lien/liability specialists; payment monitoring; on-site staffing; special projects; and billing services.

 CCM cites its affiliation with several professional organizations, including the Association of Credit and Collection Professionals (ACA International); the American Association of Healthcare Administrative Management (AAHAM); the American Bankruptcy Institute (ABI); the Healthcare Compliance Association (HCA); the Healthcare Financial Management Association (HFMA); the Medical Group Management Association (MGMA); and the National Apartment Association (NAA).
 However, CCM does not provide links or references to consumer protection resources, laws, or enforcement agencies.